 Take bold action to deliver housing justice in Boston

 Housing is a human right.
 Yet in Boston, a stable home has become a luxury not everyone can afford.
 Only about one-third of Boston residents own their own home, and half of Boston’s renters are rent-burdened.
 At the city level, Boston has the power to meet this moment and dismantle the legacy of systemic racism in our racial wealth gap and displacement crisis.
+We also must stabilize families in the near term by working with advocates across the state and neighboring municipalities to lift the ban on rent control.
 Read Michelle's full plan to deliver housing justice for Bostonians.

 Building Boston’s future around affordable housing

 Housing is the cornerstone of health, racial justice, economic and educational opportunity, and long-term stability.
 We can increase access to affordable housing by investing in and expanding social and cooperative housing, prioritize housing for low-income individuals and residents experiencing homelessness, and grow the supply of housing while focusing on housing stability.
 The City should work to expand permanent affordability through community land trusts and help more families purchase homes.